mdavis-xyz/staves-typst/docs/docs.typ

 )

-The `scale` argument can be used to adjust the size:
+The `geometric-scale` argument can be used to adjust the size:

 #grid(